 Radium: the 88th Element

-Do you ever wonder where they got the idea for 88 MPH (or 39.33 meters per second) as the exact speed needed to produce enough velocity to allow a metallic object with organic passengers the ability to time travel?
+Do you ever wonder where they got the idea for 88 MPH (or 39.33 meters per second) as the exact speed needed to produce enough velocity to allow a metallic object with organic passengers to time travel at the movies?
+Was there any truth or was it just artistic expression?
+According to the experts there’s absolutely no connection.

 M.C.
 Escher: Synthesizing Illusions with Mathematics and Graphic Arts